 UberWriter – Professional markdown editor for Linux

-Markdown is a simple way to write using plain text format, but with ability to export to a valid HTML.
+Markdown is a simple way to write using a plain text format, but with the ability to export to a valid HTML.
 Originally created by John Gruber in 2004, Markdown became widely popular.

-Looking at google trends, in 2004 there were only couple of searches but in 2011 it start to grow in popularity.
+Looking at google trends, in 2004 there were the only couple of searches but in 2011 it starts to grow in popularity.

 Markdown, why should I use it?

 Markdown is very simple to use, once you learn it, you can achieve the same thing as with Rich text formatting.
-If you use LibreOffice Write as your word processor, you are used to using menus to set Heading or icons for setting up bulleted list.
-In Markdown you use hashtag # for Heading, double hashtag ## for sub headings… For bullet list you use * and so on.
+If you use LibreOffice Write as your word processor, you are used to using menus to set Heading or icons for setting up the bulleted list.
+In Markdown you use hashtag # for Heading, double hashtag ## for subheadings… For bullet list, you use * and so on.

 # Heading example